 Add small vases with various greenery which seems to be plentiful in the flower departments around St. Patricks’s Day.
 You can stop with just the greenery, but to brighten the table more, add white tulips or other white flowers.
 These “vases” are actually candle holders and are the perfect size for holding short stems, but you can use small drinking glasses or stemless wine glasses to get a similar look.

 There are lots of traditional Irish foods that you might serve at a St. Patrick’s Day celebration or you can just serve some new ideas and recipes of your own.
-To give you some ideas, I’ve included a list with links of some of my favorite St. Patty’s Day recipes at the bottom of this post.
+To give you some ideas, I’ve included a list with links to some of my favorite St. Patty’s Day recipes at the bottom of this post.

 The fun of a green table is that it works well for a spring or summer table too.
 So if you don’t celebrate St. Patrick’s Day, but want an easy, sophisticated table, remember to use lots of natural greenery and contrast it with white elements such as flowers and a table runner.
-Finally, have a little fun and serve a lime sherbert mocktail or cocktail.

 Click on any of the following names to link to some of my favorite St. Patrick’s Day recipes: